ForceBru/MovingGaussianMixtures/README.md

 ## Plotting

-`UnivariateGMM` currently [cannot be plotted by `StatsPlots`](https://github.com/JuliaPlots/StatsPlots.jl/issues/448), but this package provides a simple implementation that can plot the resulting density and its individual components.
+`UnivariateGMM` [_can_ be plotted by `StatsPlots`](https://github.com/JuliaPlots/StatsPlots.jl/issues/448), but it currently [plots _unweighted_ PDFs of components](https://github.com/JuliaPlots/StatsPlots.jl/issues/458), which makes it difficult to interpret the plot.
+This package provides a simple `Plots.jl` recipe that can plot the resulting density and its individual _weighted_ components.

 ## Example